sibber5/MicMuter/README.md

 ![alt text](https://github.com/cyberrex5/MicMuter/blob/main/screenshots/scr1.png?raw=true)

 # Installation
-Download the [zip file](https://github.com/cyberrex5/MicMuter/releases/tag/v1.0.0) and extract it wherever you want.
+Download the [the latest release](https://github.com/cyberrex5/MicMuter/releases/latest) and extract it wherever you want.
 If you have any issues try installing [the latest version of the .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer) or updating windows

 # Libraries used